justiiinnN/cse15l-lab-reports/labreport5.md

     written_2/non-fiction/OUP/Castro/chB.txt
     written_2/non-fiction/OUP/Castro/chC.txt
     ```
     - The `find -user` command lets the user find the files and or directories owned by that user specifc person.
 To find the directories that the user owns, the command, `find (directory) -type d -user (username)` shows all directories the user has.
 Because I haad specified which directories I owned in the written_2 directory, it showed directories in written_2.
 If I wanted to see all the directories I owned on my personal computer, the user could just put "." inplace of written_2 to see what directories that own.
 The, `find (directory) -type f -user (username)` command shows the user what files they own.
 Like the other command if the user doesnt specify which directory they want to see the files in which they own, it will show all files that the user owns.
 Since I specified the files in which I own in written_2 it only shows the files in written_2.
+ - Example 4, the last command is, `find -empty`.